This action research project seeks to support progressive social change organisations to evaluate the impacts and outcomes of their efforts.

 - Trial and revise resources

-During July, Justin completed a review of literature on advocacy evaluation which has been shared internationally and will soon be published as a Comm-org working paper.
-You can download it from our articles and papers page.
+In mid-2007, two members of our team initiated the advocacy evaluation project.
+Justin completed a review of literature on advocacy evaluation which was shared internationally and published as a Comm-org working paper.
+[You’ll find it among resources tagged ‘advocacy evaluation’ in our Campaigners’ Toolkit.]

-And we helped develop an evaluation framework for Climate Camp.
+We helped develop an evaluation framework for Climate Camp 2008.
 The online questionnaire was completed by 90 activists who’d taken part in the week-long protest camp.
 The evaluation showed up some important outcomes including a strong match between hoped-for and actual outcomes, a significant increase in the likelihood that participants will participate in direct action as a result of their experiences in Newcastle and very strong support for another national climate change convergence.

 online evaluation resources